greyhands2/snerdmq-ruby/README.md

 * **`max_per_minute` (`Integer`)**: Used in conjunction with `rate_limit_group`.
 If the queue processes more tasks in this group than the allowed limit within a 60-second rolling window, further tasks in this group are temporarily paused.
 This natively prevents 429 "Too Many Requests" errors when bursting third-party APIs.
 * **`execute_at` (`String` | `Time`)**: A timestamp of when the job should be executed in the future.
 * **`cron` (`String`)**: A cron expression (e.g. `"0 * * * *"`) for recurring jobs.
 Shorthands like `"2h"` or `"10m"` are also supported.
+* **`webhook_url` (`String`)**: By providing a webhook URL, SnerdMQ will completely bypass your local Ruby blocks and dispatch the task payload via an HTTP POST request directly to the specified URL.

+### 🌐 HTTP Webhooks (Serverless Execution)
+You can configure a task to execute externally via an HTTP POST request.
+By setting a `webhook_url`, the internal background processor will skip any registered handlers (`queue.register_handler`) and directly invoke the HTTP endpoint.

+If the HTTP endpoint returns a non-200 status code, it triggers a retry.
+If it permanently fails (reaches `max_retries`), the Dead Letter Queue event is automatically fired via a final HTTP POST to the same `webhook_url` but with the header `X-SnerdMQ-Event: MaxRetriesReached`.

 ### 🕒 Cron Jobs vs. Retryable Jobs
 When using the new scheduling features, it is important to understand the difference between Cron and Retry behaviors: